Presidential Library Tour

 Day 6 - George W. Bush Library/Oklahoma City

-The George W. Bush Presidential Library and Museum will open to the public in April 2013 on the campus of Southern Methodist University in Dallas, Texas.
+The George W. Bush Presidential Library and Museum opened in April 2013 on the campus of Southern Methodist University in Dallas, Texas.
 Framed by four themes - freedom, responsibility, opportunity, and compassion - the Museum will tell the story of the United States in an extraordinary time.
-Using artifacts, documents, photographs, and videos from the Library’s extensive collection, the Museum will include features such as a full-sized Oval Office and a Texas Rose Garden.
+Using artifacts, documents, photographs, and videos from the Library's extensive collection, the Museum will include features such as a full-sized Oval Office and a Texas Rose Garden.
 Interactive features include a Decision Points Theater designed to take the visitor “inside” the decision-making process and policies developed during the Administration of President George W. Bush.
 Additionally, the Museum will present temporary exhibits that complement the permanent exhibit and illustrate themes and subjects relevant to the mission of the Library and Museum.
 Visit the Artifact Gallery for a glimpse into the Museum collection.
 A rotation of artifacts 360 degrees will allow you to explore some of the 43,000 gifts given to President George W. Bush and Mrs. Laura Bush by American citizens and foreign Heads of State.

 Following our visit to the George W. Bush Museum, we travel north 190 miles to Oklahoma City.
 A stop for dinner will be included.
 Overnight Oklahoma City.
 (D)